Robinroy-peter/Rosserial86/README.md

-## rosserial
+## rosserial and rosserial_86Duino

-This repo is ported from https://kforge.ros.org/rosserial/hg.
-It has been catkinized and updated for ROS Groovy and onward.
+This repo is ported from https://github.com/ros-drivers/rosserial.
+It makes rosserial support 86Duino, a Arduino-compatible board.

 ### Changes for Indigo